 "From here we moved on Oiltown, where we arrived on May 9.
 The wells are owned mainly by Southern men, now driven from their homes, and their property is appropriated either by the Federal Government or Northern men.
 This oil is used extensively as a lubricator of machinery and for illumination.
 All the oil, the tanks, and barrels, engines for pumping, engine houses, and wagons—in a word everything used for raising, holding, or sending it—off was burned.
 The smoke is very dense and jet black.
 The boats, filled with oil in bulk, burst with a report almost equaling artillery and spread the burning fluid over the river.
 Before night, huge columns of ebon smoke marked the meanderings of the stream as far as the eye could reach.
 By dark, the oil from the tanks on the burning creek had reached the river, and the whole stream became a sheet of fire.
 A burning river, carrying destruction to our merciless enemy, was a scene of magnificence that might well carry joy to every patriotic heart.
 Men of experience estimated the oil destroyed at least 150,000 barrels.
 It will be many months before a large supply can be had from this source, as it can only be boated down the Little Kanawha when the waters are high."

-There are four curious features of this report:
+According to Reed, there are four curious features of this report:

 1. Jones does not report the destruction of the town itself with its attendant sawmills, stave mills, barrel factories, mercantile establishments, business houses, hotels, amusement places, and private dwellings.
 Persons who lived there estimated the permanent population of Burning Springs in 1863 at between ten thousand and fifteen thousand.